ThakeeNathees/localhost/README.md

 server = Server(port=8000)
 server.run()
 ```
-now the server will run at `http://www.localhost:8000/` and you'll see the localhost default home page (for the admin page -> localhost:8000/admin)
+now the server will run at `http://www.localhost:8000/` and you'll see the localhost default home page (for the admin page : localhost:8000/admin)

-## Screenshot
+## screenshot
 <p align="center">
 <img src="screenshot.jpg" width="1000" align="middle">
 </p>